mwoelke/chip8py/README.md

 Developed/tested against Python 3.11, however lower versions might work as well.

+# Benchmark

+Run `./run_benchmark.sh` to run a benchmark.
+Automatically downloads required ROMs.

+This exists mostly for me to iterate over different ideas to make things more efficient.

 # References
 Big shoutouts to the following articles / posts / repos: